Thursday, November 8, 3:30-4:30 PM

 Attea Middle School: Tuesdays, October 2 & 16, November 20, December 4 & 18 Springman Middle School: Thursdays, October 11 & 25, November 8 & December 13

 This fall, our ahhhmazing School Services Librarian is making bimonthly, lunchtime visits to the Library Resource Centers at Attea and Springman.
-Bring your lunch (Rachel will bring dessert!) and talk about the 2019 Caudill List.
+Bring your lunch and talk about the 2019 Caudill List.
 Attendees encouraged (but totally not required) to read the nominated titles.
 See your LRC Director for more details.

 Helping Hands for the Homeless (grades 5-8)